Finding a job

 Schemes for people getting social welfare payments

-Some schemes, such as Community Employment (CE) scheme, provide jobs in the community.
+Some schemes, such as the Community Employment (CE) scheme, provide jobs in the community.
 Other schemes, such as the Back to Work Enterprise Allowance, helps you become self-employed while also keeping some of your payment.